 iBuyers are essentially investors.
 They will buy your home, typically for lower than market value.
 They will then do minor repairs/updates to the home and turn around and sell it again, usually for a profit on their end.

 8. Can you help me with an instant cash offer or iBuyer?

 Yes!
 I am pleased to be a part of one of the only real estate offices that offer the full range of selling options for you: Instant Cash Offers (iBuyers) through our own private investors, Trade-In Programs, and full service listings.
 Get more details on each of these options.

 9. Why would I want to accept an iBuyer offer if they are usually under market value?

 Like most things in real estate, it is all situational.
-Selling to an iBuyer usually means there are no showings on your home.
+Selling to an iBuyer means there are no showings on your home.
 You don’t have to stage the home, keep it clean all the time, and deal with people coming in and out of the home.
 You can almost always choose your closing date as well, which can make it easier for simultaneous closings when you have to close by a specific date in order to purchase your new home.
 It all depends on what is best for you.
 Do you want the most money out of your home or do you want the convenience of using an iBuyer?
-My FREE no-obligation side-by-side comparison will help you to make that decision.
+At JK Realty, we are the powerhouse behind Zoodealio, a multi-offer platform that allows me to get Instant Cash Offers through our own private investors as well as Trade-in Programs for you and compare them to selling the home on the open market.
+Click here to get started on your FREE no-obligation side-by-side comparison and let’s help you to make the best decision for you!